 Sounds like fiction, but fossil teeth discovered in the Peruvian Amazon confirm the tale!
 According to findings from paleontologist Mariano Bond and colleagues, the monkeys that thrive in the Americas today are the descendants of prehistoric primates fortunate enough to survive the journey.

 From tamarins to muriquis, the Americas are now home to at least 53 monkey species, or New World monkeys.
-This month’s mammal is the yellow-tailed woolly monkey, found in the newly-declared San Pablo-Catarata Gocta Conservation Area in Peru.
+This month’s mammal is the yellow-tailed woolly monkey, found in the recently-declared San Pablo-Catarata Gocta Conservation Area in Peru.

 Yellow-tailed woolly monkeys are endemic to a small area of cloud forest in the Peruvian Andes.
 They are easily recognizable due to their long, dark coat and white ring of fur around their mouth.
 However, the most conspicuous feature of this species is the small, yellow-colored strip on the underside of their tail.
 Like many New World monkeys, they have a prehensile tail (able to grasp) to hold onto tree branches.